 ‘Dancing With The Stars’ Season 25 Cast Announced: ‘PLL’ Star & More — Full List

 The day has finally arrived!
 The full season 25 cast of ‘Dancing with the Stars’ was announced on ‘Good Morning America.’
-Meet all the dancers here!
+Meet all of the celebrity dancers here!

-In the words of Taylor Swift, are you ready for it?
+In the words of Taylor Swift, 27, are you ready for it?
 Dancing with the Stars season 25 premieres Sept.
-18. The rumors have been swirling around for weeks, and while we know which pros are hitting the dance floor, we found out all the celebs joining Dancing with the Stars on GMA.
-With a cast like this, season 25 of DWTS is going to be the best yet!
+18. The rumors about who’s joining have been swirling around for weeks, and while we know which pros are hitting the dance floor, we found out all the celebs joining Dancing with the Stars on GMA Sept.
+6. With a cast like this, season 25 of DWTS is going to be the best yet!

-Ahead of the big GMA announcement, fan favorite pro Cheryl Burke, 33, announced she was returning and dancing with ex-NFL pro, Terrell Owens, 43.
+Ahead of the big GMA announcement, fan favorite pro Cheryl Burke, 33, announced she was returning to DWTS and dancing with ex-NFL pro, Terrell Owens, 43.
 Property Brothers star Drew Scott, 39, is also joining this season and dancing with last year’s winner, Emma Slater, 28.
-Check out the full list below:
+Check out the full list of the season 25 cast below:

 Mark Ballas, 31, is paired with violinist Lindsey Stirling, 30.